anarojoecheburua/Exploring-Multi-Agent-Systems-with-OpenAI-s-Swarm-Framework./README.md

 ## 🐝 What is This About?
 This project demonstrates:
 - 🐝 How to define and configure AI agents with specific tasks.
-- 🐝 How to enable agents to communicate and transfer tasks to one another (handoffs).
+- 🐝 How to enable agents to communicate and transfer tasks to one another.
 - 🐝 How to use routines to structure workflows for complex tasks.

 ---